Gintasp/menu-bar-demo/README.md

 This is a custom top menu bar inspired by Bootstrap and made from scratch using HTML, CSS and Vanilla JS.
 Includes hover effects and scales on click with transition.
 It is responsive and mobile compatible.

-Things I learned:
+#Summary

-Got better with JavaScript and Responsive Web Design Gained deeper understanding on how nav bars work and how to create one Had fun switching between 'burger' and 'cross' Font Awesome icons with JS
+1. Got better with JavaScript and Responsive Web Design.
+2. Gained deeper understanding on how nav bars work and how to create one.
+3. Improved responsive design skills.